Canvas Native Charts

 -

-The Style section allows you to adjust the visual appearance of the chart, including font settings, legend position, and bar radius.
+The Style section allows you to adjust the visual appearance of the chart, including font settings, legend position and visibility (toggle on or off), and bar radius.
 In this section, you can also customize your chart with a personalized color palette.
 To do this, first create your custom palette in the Theme section.
 Once your personalized theme is ready, open the palette drop-down menu and select your new palette from the list.
 Furthermore, here you can customize the color scheme of your waterfall chart, including the color for steps (totals, intermediate sums, and connecting lines), ascending values (positive contributions), and descending values (negative contributions), allowing for clear visual distinction between different elements in the chart.

 -

-In the Axes section, you can control gridline visibility by enabling or disabling X and Y axis gridlines.
+In the Axis section, you can control gridline visibility by enabling or disabling X and Y axis gridlines.

 Additionally, you can further customize the styling of the chart's title, description, and axis titles.
 Click on the chart's title, description, or an axis title to open a draggable floating toolbar, where you can change the text color, adjust the font size, underline it, modify the alignment (left, center, or right), and adjust the font weight (regular, bold, medium, or italic).